-An Incredibly Rare British Celtic Iron Age ‘Currency’ Sword-Bar Circa 200 BC.
-Made Over a Century Before the Roman Conquest, But Amazingly its Very Type Was Noted in Caeser's Writings of His time In Britannia
+Incredibly Rare British Celtic Iron Age Sword Circa Ist Cent.
+BC.
+Made Around a Century Before the Roman Conquest, by Claudius.
+Amazingly Its Very Type Was Noted in Caeser's Writings During His Time In Britannia.
+A Durotriges Celts Sword.
+Discovered 1857

-From the ex-museum labelling on its display mounting board, this currency bar is from the Spetisbury Hoard, the Iron Age hill Fort, at Spetisbury Rings excavated in 1857.
-It is acknowledged that this incredible and significant piece is one of the earliest examples of ancient British currency, it is thought currency bars in the form of swords are actually the very first form of currency used in the British Isles 2,200 years ago, used to barter and trade all manner of goods, and highly prized as of exceptional value at the time.
+this amazing sword is formerly from the ex-museum collection with their labelling on its display mounting board, this Ancient Briton sword was also used as a currency bar and is from the Dorset Hoard, an Iron Age hill Fort, in Dorset, excavated in 1857.
+It is acknowledged that this incredible and significant piece is one of the earliest examples of ancient British currency, utilizing sword blades, it is thought currency bars in the form of swords are actually the very first form of currency used in the British Isles around 2000 to 2,100 years ago, and used to barter and trade all manner of goods, and highly prized as of exceptional value at the time.
 It is a form of currency that is actually mentioned in Julius Caeser's writings, following Julius Caesar's expeditions to the island of Britannia in 55 and 54 BC.
-An Iron Age Celtic 'Spetisbury Hoard' Sword-Shaped Currency Bar, 2nd-1st century BC.
-It is further believed by some that they were in the form of a sword as they were once originally a sword, but retired from combat.
+An Iron Age Celtic Dorset Hoard Sword, 2nd-1st century BC.
+It is further believed by some that they were money in the form of a sword as they were indeed once a functional sword, that was retired from combat.

-A substantial long iron currency bar in the shape of a sword with the original short folded-over handle to one end; displayed in an old custom-made box housing with a recently added base and bearing old typescript 'CELTIC IRON CURRENCY BAR 2nd-1st Cent B C / See Caesar's 'De Bello Gallico' V, 12 / Circulated s. and w.
-Britain / Ex Snettisbury [sic] Dorset Hoard' label in four lines with inked correction to Spetisbury.
-1.39 kg, 75cm including case (29 1/2").
+A substantial long blade with the original short folded-over handle to one end; displayed in an old custom-made box housing with a recently added base and bearing old typescript 'CELTIC IRON 2nd-1st Cent B C / See Caesar's 'De Bello Gallico' V, 12 / Circulated s. and w.
+Britain / Dorset Hoard' label in four lines with inked correction to Spetisbury. including case (30 inches).
 Fair condition, held in an old museum display case with identification label.

 Provenance